The Ultimate Startup Dashboard Guide

 Klipfolio has a diverse ecosystem of companies using our product, and a growing partner network of agencies, consultants, and resellers.
 We use this Klip to track our growth over time, and to understand the breakdown of our customer base.

 "The Support dashboard plays an integral role in helping us monitor daily support tickets and documentation trends.
-By paying close attention to the
+By paying close attention to the dashboard, we can quickly identify areas that require our attention and make informed decisions on how to allocate our resources effectively."

 - Keely Davison, Director of Services